eigengrau-ch/strapi-plugin-cookie-manager/README.md

 Internationalization is enabled per default, even if `disabled`!
 Disabling it just hides the possibility to edit multiple locales.

+This plugin generates content types `cookies` and `cookie-categories` in your content manager (not plugin content type).
+Those will be hidden the content manager per default.

 ## 🤝 Contributing